baichen-du/baichen-du.github.io/index.md

 **Journal Articles**

 <div style="text-align: justify">
-&#8226; <b>Du, B.,</b> Pfiffner, A. (Re-submitted).
-The co-variance of acoustic cues and lip gestures in the production of the Mandarin sibilant contrast
+&#8226; <b>Du, B.,</b> Pfiffner, A. The co-variance of acoustic cues and lip gestures in the production of the Mandarin sibilant contrast.
+Resubmitted to <i>Journal of Laborotary Phonology</i>.
 <br>
 <br>
 &#8226; Yu, X., Van Hoey, T., Tan, F., <b>Du, B.</b> & Do, Y. (2024).
 Tracking phonological regularities: exploring the influence of learning mode and regularity locus in adult phonological learning. <i>Linguistics Vanguard</i>. <a href="https://doi.org/10.1515/lingvan-2023-0050" target="_blank">doi.org/10.1515/lingvan-2023-0050</a>